jeblundell/multiplyr/cran-comments.md

 ## Test environments
 * Local Linux (Debian) build, R 3.2.2
+* Local Linux (Debian) build, R-devel r70617

+All checks run with options --as-cran --run-donttest and with all suggested and required packages installed.

 ## R CMD check results
 There were no ERRORs or WARNINGs.